MarcoWorms/WormyJs/README.md

 -"update()" runs 60 times/s, use deltaTime modifier for framerate independency. use it for your game logic.
 -"draw()" is called right after update. use it for drawing your GameObjects

+*both background and default drawing colors can be set at "clearCanvas()" method on the Engine object.

 ![alt text](http://i.imgur.com/59i0K7E.png?1 "preview")